dioptra-io/iris/README.md

 - Fully open-source code.
 - Handle multi-round measurements, such as [diamond-miner](https://github.com/dioptra-io/diamond-miner) IP tracing measurements.
 - Handle both centralized computation on a powerful server, and distributed probing on smaller agents.
-- Can tolerate the temporary loss of agents, database or control-plane.
+- Can tolerate the temporary loss of agents, database or control-plane components.

 We offer a public instance of Iris, as well as public measurement data, on [iris.dioptra.io](https://iris.dioptra.io).